Myung-whun Chung: Conducting and musical direction

 Chung studied conducting at the Mannes College of Music and the Juilliard School.
 He has conducted virtually all the prominent European and American orchestras, including the Metropolitan Opera in New York, the Los Angeles Philharmonic, the Chicago Philharmonic, the Berlin Philharmonic, and the Vienna Philharmonic, among others.

 Chung was chief conductor of the Rundfunk-Sinfonieorchester Saarbrücken from 1984 to 1990, and principal guest conductor of the Teatro Comunale Florence from 1987 to 1992.
 At the end of the 1987–88 season, he received the Premio Abbiati award from Italian critics, and the following year was awarded the Arturo Toscanini prize.
 Chung was the Paris Opera's music director from 1989 to 1994, during which time he opened the inaugural season of the then-new Opéra Bastille.
 For the opening, he performed Berlioz's complete Les Troyens to high praise from critics.
-In 1991, the Association of French Theatres and Music Critics named him "Artist of the year" and in 1992 he received the Legion d'Honneur for his contribution to the Paris Opéra.
+In 1991, the Association of French Theatres and Music Critics named him "Artist of the year".
+In 1992, he received the Legion d'Honneur for his contribution to the Paris Opéra.
 In 1995, he was honoured three times at the French Victoires de la Musiques Classiques, and was also named Meilleur Chef d'Orchestre de l'Année.
 He directed the world premiere of Messiaen's last work: the Concert à quatre for four soloists and orchestra, which the composer had dedicated to Myung-whun Chung and the Orchestre de la Bastille.

 Chung took the role of artistic director at the Asia Philharmonic Orchestra in 1997 and at the Orchestre philharmonique de Radio France in 2000.
 The Tokyo Philharmonic Orchestra made Chung a Special Artistic Advisor in 2001, its Honorary Conductor Laureate in 2010, and its Honorary Music Director from 2016.
 Chung became the first principal guest conductor in the history of the Staatskapelle Dresden in 2012.
 He was the Seoul Philharmonic Orchestra's principal conductor between 2005 and 2015.
 During this period, the Seoul Philharmonic became the first Asian orchestra to sign a major-label record deal and gave its first performance at The Proms.

 In May 2025, La Scala announced the appointment of Chung as its next music director, effective in 2027.
+In December 2025, the KBS Symphony Orchestra announced the re-appointment of Chung as its music director, effective in January 2026, with an initial contract through December 2028.
+Chung had previously served as chief conductor of the orchestra in 1998.